Is Your BMI Destroying Your Health?

 - Heart disease

 Are you struggling to get your BMI to a safe range and keep it down?
 But you can’t get medical coverage?
-If so, contact us here at Mexico Bariatric Center for help and let’s overcome these BMI related risks.
+If so, contact us here at Mexico Bariatric Center for help, and let’s overcome these obesity-related risks.